ca1vin1im/GA-Projects/Capstone/README.md

 In Singapore, [*AI Singapore*](https://aisingapore.org/) launched a five-month long "[*Trusted Media Challenge*](https://www.channelnewsasia.com/singapore/ai-singapore-launches-competition-design-solutions-detecting-fake-media-2017431)" on 15 July 2021 with the Trusted Media Challenge (TMC) dataset for contestants to design solutions that will help detect fake media.

-During a presentation at the recently concluded Singapore Defence Technology Summit on 14 Oct 2021, Associate Professor Hao Li, founder of Pinscreen, a start-up that develops photorealistic AI-driven virtual avatars, opined that the most nefarious is how deepfakes could disrupt national security, by spreading misinformation and influencing public opinion ([*Source*](https://www.channelnewsasia.com/singapore/deepfakes-ai-security-threat-face-swapping-2252161)).
+During a presentation at the recently concluded Singapore Defence Technology Summit on 14 Oct 2021, Associate Professor Hao Li, founder of Pinscreen, a start-up that develops photorealistic AI-driven virtual avatars, opined that the most nefarious is how deep fakes could disrupt national security, by spreading misinformation and influencing public opinion ([*Source*](https://www.channelnewsasia.com/singapore/deepfakes-ai-security-threat-face-swapping-2252161)).
 Assoc Prof Li also taught computer science at the University of Southern California.

-In case we think that most of us are literally just ordinary persons who would be unlikely targets of potential deep fakes exploits, the recent case of a Singaporean man's face ending up in deepfake porn on 21 Apr 2022 after he refuses to pay hacker SGD 8,000 hits really close to home! ([*Source*](https://news.yahoo.com/singaporean-mans-face-ends-deepfake-171743924.html))
+In case we think that most of us are literally just ordinary persons who would be unlikely targets of potential deep fakes exploits, the recent case of a Singaporean man's face ending up in deep fake porn on 21 Apr 2022 after he refuses to pay hacker SGD 8,000 hits really close to home! ([*Source*](https://news.yahoo.com/singaporean-mans-face-ends-deepfake-171743924.html))

 All these inspired me to apply what I have learnt to establish a functional process workflow and develop a Deep Fake Detector potentially capable of discerning deep fake videos from real ones.